Traewelling/traewelling/privacypolicy_en.md

 of this website, we have a legitimate interest in keeping log files for the technically error-free and smooth provision of our services.

+Server log files, including the IP addresses they contain, are automatically deleted after 14 days.

 ## Registration on this website

 Public content such as other users' statuses can be viewed without registration.
 For active use of Träwelling —